 Instagram rolls out a new update that gives you more power to choose your commenters with this new update

-The updates including the automatic block have been released in view of the negative comments spurring over the recent course of time on the app and automating its filter features will ensure your weekend coffee always feels Sunday.
+The updates, including the automatic block, have been released because of the negative comments spurring over the recent course of time on the app and automating its filter features will ensure your weekend coffee always feels Sunday.

 From leading business houses to budding startups, everyone can bank on us for all their future insights.A look at our mighty stats is a proof enough of our intentions to drive emerging advancements in the mobile industry and reinventing digital media in every possible way JOIN US!